 Muscovy ducks have been introduced into urban and suburban areas in Florida where they often occur in high densities.
-These birds were illegally released, primarily by private individuals for ornamental purposes or as pets.
-Muscovy ducks can be extremely prolific and local populations, if uncontrolled, can increase dramatically in a short time.
+These birds were illegally released primarily by private individuals for ornamental purposes or as pets.
+Muscovy ducks can be extremely prolific and local populations can increase dramatically in a short time.
 As a result, controversies frequently arise between residents who enjoy the birds and residents who consider them a nuisance.

-Because this invasive species sometimes creates problems through competition with native species, damage to property, and transmission of disease, in 2010 the U.S. Fish and Wildlife Service (FWS) revised its regulations concerning muscovy ducks (see link below).
+Because this introduced, non-native species sometimes creates problems through competition with native species, damage to property, and transmission of disease, in 2010 the U.S. Fish and Wildlife Service revised its regulations concerning muscovy ducks.